-Directly from Martha Stewart.
+Directly from Martha Stewart - remember when she had that Whole Living magazine?
 I have made this often and sometimes as part of a Moroccan themed dinner.
 As it appears in the original, it is intended as a cold salad, but most of the time I serve it as a warm side-dish.
 It has helpful make-ahead elements.

 1/4 cup shelled pistachios, roasted

 1 1/2 pounds carrots, peeled, halved lengthwise, and cut into 1.5-2" pieces (halve pieces again if thick - aim is to get all pieces about the same size)

 2 garlic cloves, mashed to a paste

 1/2 tsp paprika